powellcj12/hangman/README.md

 There are a number of bugs in the project that you need to fix:

-1. If the user inputs a lower-case letter, the program counts it as an incorrect guess even if the word contains the letter.
-2. Occasionally, the test for the failure condition (```testFailure```) fails when run.
-It doesn't always fail.
-3. When the user makes an incorrect guess, the entire hangman diagram is drawn on screen.
-The game continues to run as expected, but the graphical display is inconsistent with the game state.
-4. Two of the tests in ```TestHangmanCanvas``` are failing, specifically ```testNoteIncorrectGuess``` and ```testDisplayWord```.
+done     1.
+If the user inputs a lower-case letter, the program counts it as an incorrect guess even if the word contains the letter. done     2.
+Occasionally, the test for the failure condition (```testFailure```) fails when run.
+It doesn't always fail. done     3.
+When the user makes an incorrect guess, the entire hangman diagram is drawn on screen.
+The game continues to run as expected, but the graphical display is inconsistent with the game state. done     4.
+Two of the tests in ```TestHangmanCanvas``` are failing, specifically ```testNoteIncorrectGuess``` and ```testDisplayWord```.
 5. There's an inconsistent, rare crash when starting the game.
 The stack trace is included in bug #5 on GitHub.

 New Features